0xInfection/reversing/manual-build-steps.md

 The following contains simple instructions on how to build the site **manually**.
 Automated deployments are done by GitHub Actions every week.

 ### Install the deps
+On your system, you'll require the following dependencies:
 - You'll need Git.
 - You'll need Python > 3.6 atleast.
     - Run `python3 -m pip install bs4 html2markdown selenium requests`